railadonnebaum/Snake-Game/README.md

 use jackComplier to compile the files

-use VMEmulator to run complied VM code In the menu.
+use VMEmulator to run complied VM code.
 Choose the directory containing the vm files.

 Click yes in the confirmationg dialog In the toolbar, choose No animation in the Animate dropdown .